google/flax/examples/sst2/README.md

 }
 ```

 In this example we will build and train a **text classifier** on this data set.

 Each sentence is mapped to a sequence of integers using a vocabulary.
 The vocabulary is just a dictionary that maps each word that occurs in SST-2 to a unique ID.
-That looks like this for the above sentence:
+It looks as follows for the above sentence:

 ```python
 {